fabriziomoscon/rootpath/README.md

 rootpath
 ========

+Little helper to make node.js require relative to your project root

-Little helper to specify `process.env.NODE_PATH`
+Little helper to specify

-Require it in your project to set a common project ROOT for your requires
+Require it in your project to set `process.env.NODE_PATH` as the project ROOT for all your `require`

 install
 -------